tauri-apps/muda/.changes/gtk-add-menu-position.md

 ---
-"muda": patch
+"muda": minor
 ---

-When initializing the menu for GTK, move the menu to be the first child of its container.
+**Breaking Change:** On Linux, `Menu::inti_for_gtk_window` has been changed to require the second paramter to extend `gtk::Box`.
+This ensures that the menu bar is added at the beginning of the box instead of at the bottom.